 Have Questions About Security Deposits?
 Talk to an Attorney

-Depending on the amount of your security deposit, there could be a significant amount of money at issue when a landlord refuses to pay.
-Figuring out what to do when that happens will involve a close examination of your lease and the circumstances of your tenancy.
+There could be a significant amount of money at issue when a landlord refuses to pay.
+Figuring out what to do when that happens will depend on a close examination of your lease agreement, the laws of your state and city, and the circumstances of your tenancy.
 Contact a local landlord-tenant attorney to learn how they can help you get a fair shake.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help